@Claude handle stay, and no data migrates. What changes is who Claude acts as and who sets it up.

 - The Slack app and the

 @Claudehandle.
-There is nothing to reinstall or rename, and your existing Claude in Slack settings (allowed users, verified-domain restriction) carry over.
-If your earlier install predates a permission Claude now uses,@Claude connectsays so when you pair and a Slack admin re-approves the app from the install link; otherwise no app-side action is needed. - Direct messages still run on the user’s own claude.ai account, the same way they did before.
+Your existing Claude in Slack settings (allowed users, verified-domain restriction) carry over.
+If your earlier install predates a permission Claude now uses,@Claude connectsays so when you pair; a Slack admin clicks the install link in that reply and approves the consent screen, which installs over the existing app.
+Otherwise no app-side action is needed. - Direct messages still run on the user’s own claude.ai account, the same way they did before.
 The shift to a shared identity applies to channels.

 - Users who already linked their claude.ai account keep that connection.
 It is what powers their DMs.